Benefits of speed cameras in school zones and community safety zones:

 It’s an important reminder to slow down in areas where children and other vulnerable road users are out and about.

-If you don’t speed through school zones and community safety zones – remember this is where children play – ASE won’t affect you at all.
+If you don’t speed through school zones and community safety zones – you won’t be impacted by ASE at all.

 As speed compliance goes up, revenue generated by ASE will go down, and our roads will become safer.